Tom Shand: Early life and career

 Shand was born in 1911 in Ngapara, North Otago.
 His parents were Gilbert Esme Tressillian Shand and Constance Kippenberger, both of whom were from prominent Canterbury families, who owned and operated a farm of their own in Ngapara.
-In 1922 the family moved to Kaikoura, establishing a new farm at Seaward Valley.
+In 1922 the family moved to Kaikōura, establishing a new farm at Seaward Valley.
 He received his education at St Andrew's College, Christ's College, the University of Canterbury.

 His studies were cut short by the onset of the Great Depression and he returned home to work as a shepherd on the family farm from 1931 to 1933.
 He then worked freezing and flax industries from 1933 to 1935, taking an active role in trade union affairs.
 He was also an active sportsman, competing as a boxer while a student and also played sub-union rugby in Canterbury.
 On 8 February 1937 he married the medical doctor Claudia Lillian Weston.
 Her father, Claude Weston, was the second president of the National Party.
 Her mother, Agnes Weston, would later be called to the New Zealand Legislative Council as part of the suicide squad.
 In 1942 he finally completed his bachelor's degree in commerce.

 The same year he completed his degree Shand volunteered for the Royal New Zealand Air Force and began flight training.
 He was gazetted as a pilot in January 1943 and in June that year he was promoted to Flying Officer.
 Between April 1944 and February 1945 he flew Hudson bombers and Catalina flying boats in the South Pacific campaign out of Fiji, Funafuti and Emirau.
 In 1945 he developed a hearing defect which resulted in him being placed on the reserve until World War II ended due to high-tone deafness.

 Shand returned to his family farm and proceeded to take a course at Canterbury Agricultural College in farm management.